Four-engined jet aircraft: Gradual decline due to competition from twinjets

-Current status
+Last quadjet designs

 An Emirates Airbus A380 in special livery.
 The A380 is the world's largest airliner.

 The use of four engines was invigorated in 2005 when Airbus introduced the A380, currently the world's largest airliner.
 It was designed for routes with ultra-high demand, typically seating 575 passengers in two full-length decks.
 However, as of 2018, Airbus has only fulfilled a quarter of its initial projected figure of 1,200 sales over two decades.
 This can be attributed to a modern trend towards point-to-point travel using smaller but highly efficient twinjets such as the Airbus A350 and Boeing 787, as opposed to a spoke–hub model which favours massive aircraft such as the A380.
-The largest operator of the A380, Emirates, profits from its fleet because its primary hub is situated at Dubai International Airport, where many long-haul routes have their stopovers.
+The largest operator of the A380, Emirates, is the only airline to be financially successful on its A380 routes because its primary hub is situated at Dubai International Airport, where many long-haul routes have their stopovers.
 This makes it easier for Emirates to fill the seats of its A380s.
 After Emirates reduced its last order in February 2019, Airbus announced that A380 production would end in 2021.

-Some airlines, such as Lufthansa, have opted to use both the Airbus A380 and Boeing 747.
+Lufthansa is the only airline operating both the Airbus A380 and Boeing 747-8, the latest quadjets produced by their respective manufacturers.

-As engine power continued to grow and capacity demands decreased, twinjet aircraft such as the Boeing 787 Dreamliner and Airbus A350 XWB ate into the markets that traditionally demanded four engines.

 In response to the A380, Boeing introduced the 747-8 in 2011 as a successor to the 747-400.
 The 747-8I passenger variant has only received 50 orders as of 2018, while the 747-8F freighter variant has been more successful with over 100 orders.
 As of 2018, the 747-8F is unmatched in range and payload, making it an option for cargo carriers.

 After the Airbus A380 ended production, the Boeing 747-8 also stopped production with the last delivery taking place on January 31, 2023, meaning no double-deck passenger jets were any longer in production.
 Boeing attributed the retirement of their 747 fleets to the effect of the COVID-19 pandemic.